DjangoGirls/tutorial/en/intro_to_command_line/README.md

 ### Exit

 That's it for now!
 You can safely close the command line now.
-Let's do it the hacker way, all right?:)
+Let's do it the hacker way, alright?:)

     $ exit